GuodongXie/docmt-memnn/README.md

 # References

-We should like to mention that the sentence-based NMT model is a modification (removing structural bias) of the attentional NMT system implemented by Trevor Cohn (https://github.com/trevorcohn/mantis).
+We would like to mention that the sentence-based NMT model is a modification (removing structural bias) of the attentional NMT system implemented by Trevor Cohn (https://github.com/trevorcohn/mantis).

 # Contacts